arunkpv/vsd-hdp/docs/Day9.md

 In the functional simulation of the RTL code in MakerChip IDE of the RISC-V CPU core that we have designed following the steps in the lecture videos and slides, I noticed [two issues](/docs/videos/D9_Bug_Video.mp4):

+### 9.7.1 Issue #1
-### 9.7.1 During the execution of the LW instruction, the DMEM address gets written to destination register in the first cycle.
+>During the execution of the LW instruction, the DMEM address gets written to destination register in the first cycle.

 **(NOTE: This is a benign issue and not a concern)**
   - Since LW is an I-type (Immediate-type instruction), the **$rd** (Destination Register) is valid during this phase and thus **$rf_wr_en** (Register File Write Enable).